 I’m a Conservative with strong Libertarian leanings.
 I believe in a small state, low taxes and personal liberty.
 As a Christian, I also believe in taking care of those who cannot take care of themselves – but do not believe that the best way to do this is always via the iron glove and strong arm of the State.

 I’m a positive person and I try to find positive solutions to things.
 I’m not given to dwelling on, or exaggerating bad things and I have little time for those whose live revolves around complaining while not being prepared to be part of a solution.
-I hate bullies in all their forms, but most particularly I hate racists and bigots.
+I hate bullies in all their forms, but most particularly I hate racists and bigots, both of the Left and on the Right.
 I also strongly oppose those who choose to abuse their powerful positions for their own gain and interests – whether they be politicians, union bosses or newspaper editors.

 I’ve been blogging for several years now and am proud to have won several national awards.
 Blogging isn’t everyone’s cup of tea, but it’s a fun way to have a bit of a rant and to encourage people to debate the different issues that crop up.